 The Problem With a Sandbox

-NemoClaw has 17,000 GitHub stars in less than two weeks.
-It also has 471 open issues and the most memorable critique on Hacker News I’ve read in a while:
+NemoClaw drew attention fast and now sits above 21,000 GitHub stars, releasing steadily (the latest tag is v0.0.65, dated June 15, 2026).
+It also carries hundreds of open issues and the most memorable critique on Hacker News I've read in a while:

 "It's like giving your dog a stack of important documents, then being worried he might eat them, so you put the dog in a crate - together with the documents."